 Long-term health outcomes relating to 24-hour glucose profile metrics are still being evaluated.
-In one study looking at nondiabetic, healthy individuals wearing CGMs over a 24-hour period, data showed that glucose dips below 70 mg/dL actually occur quite frequently.
-In fact, 41% of these healthy individuals experienced glucose levels less than 70 mg/dL in a 24-hour period and the men’s levels were below 70 mg/dl for 2.7 +/- 6.1% of the 24-hour period (2.1 +/- 4.4 % in women).
-Based on this data, healthy individuals can reasonably be expected to spend an average of 39 minutes with glucose values less than 70 mg/dL (in men).
-Furthermore, taking into account one standard deviation higher than the average, it could reasonably be considered “normal” to spend up to 126 minutes (8.8% of a 24-hour period) with CGM-measured glucose values less than 70 mg/dl.
-The clinical significance of these low glucose levels is unknown at this time but research suggests that many healthy individuals wearing CGMs do spend some amount of time with glucose levels less than 70 mg/dL.
+In one study looking at non-diabetic, healthy individuals wearing CGMs over a 24-hour period, data showed that glucose dips below 70 mg/dL actually occur quite frequently.
+In fact, 41% of these healthy individuals experienced glucose levels less than 70 mg/dL in a 24-hour period, and the men’s levels were below 70 mg/dl for 2.7 +/- 6.1% of the 24-hour period (2.1 +/- 4.4 % in women).
+Based on this data, healthy individuals can reasonably spend an average of 39 minutes with glucose values less than 70 mg/dL (in men).
+Furthermore, considering one standard deviation higher than the average, it could reasonably be considered “normal” to spend up to 126 minutes (8.8% of a 24-hour period) with CGM-measured glucose values less than 70 mg/dl.
+The clinical significance of these low glucose levels is unknown.
+Still, research suggests that many healthy individuals wearing CGMs spend some amount of time with glucose levels less than 70 mg/dL.

-Research also shows that glucose levels decrease by an average of 5% during REM sleep, as compared to non-REM sleep stages, which may contribute to periodic dips seen at night in nondiabetic people.
-In fact, healthy people who have glucose dips below 70 mg/dl have twice as many dips as night as compared to during the day.
+Research also shows that glucose levels decrease by an average of 5% during REM sleep compared to non-REM sleep stages, which may contribute to periodic dips seen at night in nondiabetic people.
+In fact, healthy people who have glucose dips below 70 mg/dl have twice as many dips at night as compared to during the day.
 Additionally, pressure on the CGM sensor from laying on it can cause aberrant low values.

-Lastly, glucose dips below 70 mg/dL that occur just after a post-meal glucose spike may indicate reactive hypoglycemia; which is an exaggerated insulin response to a high carbohydrate meal, causing an overshoot in the amount of glucose that is absorbed out of the blood stream and into cells, and is not good for health.
+Lastly, glucose dips below 70 mg/dL that occur just after a post-meal glucose spike may indicate reactive hypoglycemia; which is an exaggerated insulin response to a high carbohydrate meal, causing an overshoot in the amount of glucose that is absorbed out of the bloodstream and into cells and is not good for health.
 Again, we don’t want high highs and low lows; stable glucose appears to be better for the body.
-These glucose dips are typically characterized by symptoms including fatigue and lack of energy, and can be avoided by a low-carbohydrate/low-glycemic eating pattern with reduced post-meal glucose spikes.
+These glucose dips are typically characterized by symptoms including fatigue and lack of energy.
+They can be avoided by a low-carbohydrate/low-glycemic eating pattern with reduced post-meal glucose spikes.

 What does all this mean?
-It means that while there are well-established “normal” ranges of fasting and post-meal glucose levels, these don’t give clarity into what glucose trends should be throughout at 24-hour period.
-They also don’t specify what ranges are optimal for best health.
+It means that while there are well-established “normal” ranges of fasting and post-meal glucose levels, these don’t give clarity into what glucose trends should be throughout a 24-hour period.
+They also don’t specify what ranges are optimal for the best health.

 - Minimize post-meal increases in glucose levels